mazpar/goingtoIndia/z01_Tavel Advice.md

 - **Essentials**: Remember to bring personal medications, travel adaptors for India (types C, D, and M), and any other essentials for international travel.
 -->
 ### Visa
 Everyone needs to apply for an e-Visa before their travel.
-[Please go to this webpage to apply for an e-Visa and all other e_Visa related information](https://indianvisaonline.gov.in/evisa/tvoa.html).
+[Please go to this webpage to apply for an e-Visa and all other e-Visa related information](https://indianvisaonline.gov.in/evisa/tvoa.html).
 Applications can be made upto 4 days before arrival.
 We recommend you apply for your visa about 3-4 weeks prior to allow for enough time in case of complications (which will most likely not be the case).

 ### Don’t Forget to Register Your Trip!